Percona-Lab/percona-openshift/README.md

 # percona-openshift
-Set of scripts to run Percona software in OpenShift
+Set of scripts to run Percona software in OpenShift / Kubernetes / Google Cloud Kubernetes Engine